tchang1997/tchang1997.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Trenton (he/him)!
 I am a 3rd year EECS PhD Candidate at the University of Michigan with the [MLD3 Lab](https://wiens-group.engin.umich.edu/) advised by [Jenna Wiens](http://www-personal.umich.edu/~wiensj/).
-My primary research area is **machine learning fairness in healthcare.** My work focuses on the following:
+My primary research area is **machine learning fairness and causal inference inspired by healthcare use-cases.** My work focuses on the following:
-* Algorithms for mitigating the downstream impact of biases in clinical decision-making on the performance and fairness of AI models in healthcare
+* Algorithms for mitigating the impact of biases on the performance and fairness of AI models
-* Identifying potential sources of inequity in the data used to train AI models in healthcare
+* Identifying potential sources of inequity in the data used to train AI models
-* Developing AI models that account for past and existing health inequities

 I earned my M.S. in Computer Science from Stanford in 2021, and my B.A. in American Studies from Stanford in 2020.
 I've previously worked on video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).